coodoo-io/coodoo-audit/README.md

        // getters, setters, hashCode, equals, ...
    }
    ```
- From now on, every create, update and delete will be audited and stored in in the Database.
+ From now on, every create, update and delete will be audited and stored in in the database.
 You can access the audit data using the `AuditService` by giving the simple class name of the audited entity.
 This will get you all the data concerning the entity.
 To see the audit of one entry you have to give the ID as well.

    ```java
    @Stateless